Free Confidential Case Evaluation

 HomeBlogAltamirano PLLC Files $2.2 Million Claim For IHC DST Investor Against Great Point Capital

-Altamirano PLLC has filed a $2.2 million arbitration claim with the Financial Industry Regulatory Authority (“FINRA”) against Great Point Capital, LLC on behalf of a retired New York investor.
+Altamirano PLLC has filed a $2.2 million FINRA arbitration claim with the Financial Industry Regulatory Authority (“FINRA”) against Great Point Capital, LLC, which acted as a broker-dealer in the sale of these investments, on behalf of a retired New York investor.

 Overview of the Claim Against Great Point Capital

 Altamirano PLLC has been actively monitoring developments involving IHC and has published ongoing commentary regarding the suspension of distributions and related issues affecting investors.
-You can read more our analysis on IHC DST developments in our IHC investigations page
+You can read more our analysis on IHC DST developments in our IHC investigations page.
+Investors should be aware of potential recovery options, including pursuing claims through arbitration proceedings.
+High commissions may incentivize investment advisors to recommend private placements despite their risks, and investors may be exposed to unnecessary risks when advisors fail to properly evaluate client suitability.

 Brokerage Firms’ DST Recommendations